ysr25/tp/docs/UserGuide.md

 ### Adding a flashcard: `add`

+Want to make a new flashcard?
 This command will add a new flashcard to your current list of flashcards, into the set that you have specified.

 Format: `add t/TITLE d/DESCRIPTION s/SET [l/LINK] [tag/TAG]…​`